 We also included DBT in our analysis as a supplemental modality even though its eventual role may be to replace digital mammography as a general population screening tool and its overall evidence base is emerging, which may also have resulted in an overestimate of cost (due to the need for repeat digital mammography if not initially done in the same session as DBT).
+In addition, it appears that, at present, CMS will not provide additional reimbursement for DBT above and beyond existing payment for digital mammography alone, adding uncertainty to the cost of DBT to the payer and/or patient moving forward.201

-In addition, because the model adopted a payer perspective, we did not measure certain impacts of screening, such as potentially improved screening "throughput" with ABUS over HHUS as well as patient-time costs associated with each modality.
+Because the model adopted a payer perspective, we did not measure certain impacts of screening, such as potentially improved screening "throughput" with ABUS over HHUS as well as patient-time costs associated with each modality.
 Finally, while we attempted to provide reference figures for the number of cancers that might be "overdiagnosed" by these supplemental modalities, this did not explicitly consider the possibility that some proportion of cancers diagnosed by ultrasound or MRI would also have been diagnosed during the next round of mammography screening.
 This type of information will only be available through the conduct of longer-term randomized controlled trials or cohort studies comparing the benefits of supplemental screening to digital mammography alone.